Bathurst Resources (BRL) H2 2025 earnings summary

 H2 2025 earnings summary

-Operates four coal mines in New Zealand with a mix of 100% owned and joint venture assets, plus development projects in Canada and New Zealand.
+Operates four coal mines in New Zealand, with a mix of wholly owned and joint venture assets, and is advancing development projects in Canada and New Zealand.

 FY25 consolidated revenue was NZ$268 million, down from NZ$315 million in FY24, reflecting weaker coal prices and operational challenges.

-Consolidated EBITDA for FY25 was NZ$44 million, a significant decrease from NZ$91 million in FY24.
+Consolidated EBITDA for FY25 was NZ$44 million, a significant decrease from NZ$91 million in FY24, with net profit after tax dropping to NZ$4.4 million from NZ$38.5 million.

 Financial highlights